ozoneapi/tecban-developer-portal/specification/resources and data models/pisp/README.md

   the front end, the consent will remain in status `awaiting authorisation` and the PSU will not be redirected.
   - The PISP can approach this in one of two ways:
-      - Notify PSU that only payments to existing recipients are permitted and in the event this condition is not met Tide will not authorise the consent and display error modal to user
+      - Notify PSU that only payments to existing recipients are permitted and in the event this condition is not met TecBan will not authorise the consent and display error modal to user
-      - Integrate with Tide beneficiaries API and can confirm that the recipient already exists before sending the consent to allow for a better user experience
+      - Integrate with TecBan beneficiaries API and can confirm that the recipient already exists before sending the consent to allow for a better user experience
    -  Only local instrument
      supported is faster payment scheme UK.OBIE.FPS, if anything other than this is sent by PISP in consent payload then an error will be returned.
-However, this field is not mandatory so we suggest PISP simply not include this field and Tide will stage consent as a faster payment.
+However, this field is not mandatory so we suggest PISP simply not include this field and TecBan will stage consent as a faster payment.
 TODO
    -  Only support Account/SchemeName UK.OBIE.SortCodeAccountNumber for both `DebtorAccount` and `CreditorAccount`, any other enum provided will return error.
    -  `RequestedExecutionDateTime` must be no more than 1 calendar year in advance, falling short of this PISP will be returned an error
    -  Payments can be made on all days including Saturdays, Sundays and Bank Holidays